-- 95% of people access tram services by walking (SKM cited by Department of Transport 2011).
+- 98% of people access tram services by walking

-To promote public transport, therefore, is to promote walking.
-The relationship is mutually beneficial - to achieve optimal use of public transport, high quality walking environments are required around stations/stops.
+So, to promote public transport is to promote walking.
+The relationship is mutually beneficial - to achieve optimal use of public transport, high quality walking environments are required around stations and stops.